testillano/h2agent/README.md

 fmt = "$1"
 ```

-So, this `regex-replace` algorithm is flexible enough to cover many possibilities (even *tokenize* path query parameters).
+So, this `regex-replace` algorithm is flexible enough to cover many possibilities (even *tokenize* path query parameters, because <u>the whole received `uri` is processed</u>, including that part).
 As future proof, other fields could be added, like algorithm flags defined in underlying C++ `regex` standard library used.

 Also, `regex-replace` could act as a virtual *full matching* algorithm when the transformation fails (the result will be the original tested key), because it can be used as a <u>fall back to cover non-strictly matched receptions</u>.
 The limitation here is when those unmatched receptions have variable parts (it is impossible/unpractical to provision all the possibilities).
 So, this fall back has sense to provision constant reception keys (fixed and predictable *URIs*), and of course, strict provision keys matching the result of `regex-replace` transformation on their reception keys which does not fit the other fall back ones.